Road on Svínoy Island

 The ferry Ritan typically sails three times a day to the island.

 You will reach the island after a 30 minutes ferry ride.
-The ferry to Svínoy Island departs from the village Hvannasund on Viðoy island.
+The ferry to Svínoy Island departs from the village Hvannasund on Viðoy Island.
 The ferry to Svínoy Island is called RITAN.
-Te ferry ride itself is beautiful.
+Sailing between the islands along the steep mountains is a beautiful experience.
 You will pass impressive coastal sceneries as the ferry glides its way towards Svínoy Island.

-The ferry is operated by the public transport company SSL.
+The public transport company SSL operates the ferry.
 Here you will find the ferry timetable for RITAN.
 The ferry seats around 100 people.
 There are always available seats on the ferry.
-Tickets are bought onboard the ferry from the staff once you embark RITAN.
+Buy your ticket onboard the ferry from the staff once you embark RITAN.

-Svínoy island is secluded and visited by very few travellers.
+Svínoy Island is remote and only few travellers visit this outpost.
 There is no grocery store on the island so remember to bring what you need for your stay.

 Other great attractions